PiPar: Pipeline Parallelism for Collaborative Machine Learning: PiPar

-This approach aims to select the best pair of $\{N^k,P^k\}$ for each device $k$ to minimise the idle resources by three phases.
+The approach aims to select the best pair of $\{N^k,P^k\}$ for each device $k$ to minimize the idle resources in the three phases.
 Firstly, we need to know how much they affect the pipeline.
-A number of training iterations is profiled to identify size of the output data and the training time for each layer of the DNN.
-Secondly, the training time for each epoch can be estimated using the above information, given a pair of $\{N^k,P^k\}$.
+Several training iterations are profiled to identify the size of the output data and the training time for each layer of the DNN.
+Secondly, the training time for each epoch can be estimated using dynamic programming, given a pair of $\{N^k,P^k\}$.
 Thirdly, the candidates for $\{N^k,P^k\}$ are shortlisted.
 Since the training time can be estimated for every candidate, the one with the lowest training time will be selected.
 The three phases are explained in detail as follows.